 “Disgusting fish dish served anywhere Scandinavian grandmothers lurk, in the U.S. usually on holidays or other “special occasions.”
 Also makes a frequent appearance on smorgasbords.
 Best described as fish Jello.
 Tastes bad and smells worse.
 Most acidic dish known to man (no joke).
 Dried codfish is reconstituted in lye (breaking down proteins/any structure), “washed out” with water for a couple of days, and boiled into oblivion.
 White fish served with a white sauce often on a white plate.
 Yum!
 In Minnesota the main event at “lutefisk feeds” organized by the Sons of Norway to benefit the local Lutheran church.”by Scandochick

-DNA tests determined I’m 98% Scandinavian +/-
+DNA tests determined I’m 98%+ Scandinavian

 When you become a Mom, you automatically become the strongest woman you can be.
-My ancestors ate lutefisk and were fearless enough to sail to distance lands, probably pillaging and plundering.
-Now hopefully people are more kind, thoughtful and constructive than then, but you are still a shield maiden and can conquer anything.
+My ancestors ate lutefisk and were fearless enough to sail to distant lands, probably pillaging and plundering.
+Hopefully, people are more kind, thoughtful, and constructive than back then, but you are still a shield maiden and can conquer anything.

-Want to know more about shield maidens, valkyries and female warriors?
+Want to know more about shield maidens, valkyries, and female warriors?
 Check out this EXTENSIVE article at History Curator.